 The Asset Maintenance group of ATC monitors the overhead line facilities through a maintenance and inspection program designed to assess the condition of line facilities.
 Aerial and ground inspections of ATC facilities are performed periodically to identify issues for repair.
 The goal is to maintain reliable performance as well as public and worker safety.
 ATC System Operations and Asset Management personnel monitor performance and track the reliability of all ATC lines.
 Particular attention is paid to lightning withstand performance and improvements that can be targeted at poor performing lines.
 The inspection and reliability performance programs are considered the initial drivers for asset renewal upgrades to a facility.
 The line design is further analyzed by Asset Management for structural and clearance-related issues to complete the list of possible drivers.

-ATC has responded to the NERC Alert for Facilities Ratings and has completed a three year assessment program to verify the actual field conditions match design assumptions for line facilities rated 115kV and above.
+ATC has a multi-year assessment program to verify the actual field conditions match design assumptions for line and substation facilities.
 Aerial surveys and other engineering analysis means were used to evaluate line facility ratings.
-Beyond the NERC Alert, ATC is planning to confirm as-built conditions of the 69kV system and the Bulk Electric Facilities not included in the NERC Alert.

 Transmission line facilities categorized to have inadequate condition or poor operational performance history are brought to ATC Planning for consideration.
 Planning may have specific system reliability needs for the line or geographic area.
 If Planning and Asset Management both have drivers for a project, a primary need driver is agreed upon and the project progresses as either a network (Planning driven) or asset renewal (Asset Management driven) project.
 The scope of an asset renewal project can vary from complete rebuilds to replacements of problematic components such as poles, cross arms or insulators.
 The extent of renewal driven work may be further impacted by importance of the line to the end customer.
 Net present value (NPV) analysis is used to evaluate various options and determine the least cost means of obtaining the desired reliability.